EvolvingLMMs-Lab/lean-runner/docs/server/source.md

 cd ..
 ```

+!!! tip "Build Time"
-**Note**: The initial build process downloads and compiles Mathlib4 and other dependencies, which can take 10-30 minutes depending on your system.
+    The initial build process downloads and compiles Mathlib4 and other dependencies, which can take 10-30 minutes depending on your system.

-## 🚀 Running the Server
+## Running the Server

 ### Basic Server Startup